Medieval Kings of Scotland and their Times

 Malcolm IV, 1153-65

 Earl Henry's eldest son, Malcolm, was born on 20 March 1142 and died just 23 years later at Jedburgh castle on 9 December 1165.
 His realm was not a happy one and he was rapidly crowned in the face of considerable opposition from elements of the royal family.
-In November 1153 Somerled of Argyll (d.1164) attacked with his relative, the grandson of King Alexander (d.1124), but Somerled was soon diverted by other problems to his west and south.
+In November 1153, Somerled of Argyll (d.1164) attacked with his relative, possibly the grandson of King Alexander (d.1124), but Somerled was soon diverted by other problems to his west and south.
 In the North, a relative, Malcolm MacHeth (d.1168), probably a descendant of the earls of Moray, was reconciled to King Malcolm in 1157 and became mormaer of Ross for him.
-The same year, when the king was just 15, he was browbeaten by Henry II (1154-89) at Peak castle into returning Northumberland and Cumberland to the English Crown.
-This would appear to be one reason he tends to be rather sneeringly referred to as Malcolm the Maiden by later ‘historians', but he left at least one illegitimate son who predeceased him and was buried at Inverlethan.
+The same year, when the king was just 15, he was browbeaten by Henry II (1154-89) at Peak castle into returning Northumberland and Cumberlandto the English Crown.
+This would appear to be one reason he tends to be rather sneeringly referred to as Malcolm the Maiden by later ‘historians'.
+Indeed this name is a modern creation.
+The first hint of this was used by Andrew Wyntoun around 1420 when he described Malcolm as having ‘deit in cleyne maydynheide' and that he was a ‘maydyn pure'.
+From this Walter Bower, writing about 1447, drew the conclusion that ‘this famous King Malcolm was said to be a virgin' (Hic inclitus Rex Malcolmus dictus est virgo).
+As to Malcolm's virginity, this appears in post facto accounts like William Newburgh (d.1197), an insertion in the Melrose chronicle made before 1214 and in the Vita Waldani Abbatis dedicated to King William I (d.1214).
+The error of this judgement can be found in the fact that Malcolm left at least one illegitimate son who predeceased him and was buried at Inverlethan.
+Quite clearly Malcolm died unmarried, aged just 23.
+From this fact his rather ridiculous nickname has evolved.

-Malcolm fought for Henry II at Toulouse in 1159 where he was knighted.
-However, on his return 6 of his earls rebelled against him at besieged him in Perth, possibly irritated that Malcolm had paid homage to King Henry for Scotland.
-The revolt was apparently settled by negotiation and the king set off with his now loyal earls and crushed Fergus of Galloway in 1160.
-In 1164 the last opposition was crushed when Somerled was killed near the new Renfrew castle of Walter Fitz Alan (d.1177) the ancestor of the later Stewart kings of Scotland.
+Malcolm fought for Henry II at Toulouse in 1159 on which campaign he was knighted.
+However, on his return 6 of his earls rebelled against him at besieged him in Perth, possibly irritated that Malcolm had paid homage to King Henry II for Scotland.
+The revolt was apparently settled by negotiation and the king set off with his now loyal earls and crushed Fergus of Galloway in 1160 and make peace with Somerled.
+Despite this peace Somerled rebelled again in 1164 and was killed near the new Renfrew castle of Walter Fitz Alan (d.1177) the ancestor of the later Stewart kings of Scotland.
+These royal military operations were hardly the acts of ‘a Maiden'.

 William I, 1165-1214